 To search for an attorney, you can use the Alphabet listing of last names, or use the dropdown below to narrow your search results by Practice Areas.

-With over twenty-five years of experience, Tom has represented real estate development clients before planning commissions, boards of zoning appeals, local engineering, surveying, traffic, utility and storm water governmental departments.
-He has worked with clients in real estate acquisitions, sales, leasing and construction matters.
+With more than 25 years of experience, Tom has represented real estate development clients before planning commissions, boards of zoning appeals, local engineering, surveying, traffic, utility, and storm water governmental departments.
+He has worked with clients in real estate acquisitions, sales, leasing, and construction matters.

-Tom received his B.A. in 1982 from Wabash College, and his J.D. in 1986 from the University of Dayton School of Law.
-He is admitted to practice before the Indiana state courts and the United States District Court for the Northern and Southern Districts of Indiana.
+Tom received his B.A. in 1982 from Wabash College and his J.D. in 1986 from the University of Dayton School of Law.
+He is admitted to practice before the Indiana state courts and the U.S. District Court for the Northern and Southern Districts of Indiana.